 The current situation at the U.S. border with Mexico provides a perfect setting for those who would exploit desperate people.
-Sister Tracey Horan, associate director of education and advocacy at the Kino Border Initiative, has seen the vulnerability of migrants created by U.S. border policy.
+Sister Tracey Horan, SP, associate director of education and advocacy at the Kino Border Initiative, has seen the vulnerability of migrants created by U.S. border policy and recently reported,